madmous/madClones/README.md

 ## Areas for Improvements / involvement

 * Add a white background color to each board section (star, user and users)
+* Work on board header in home page : list boards and create features
 * Make UI responsive
 * Add enzyme
 * Add show card feature to board item